The #1 conference for localization professionals, networking, and industry innovation

 Mercedes leads the International Experience team at Notion, where she has grown the scope and strategic footprint of the team across both Product and Marketing localization.
 Last year she drove key company-wide international expansion initiatives including RTL enablement and non-English LLM and AI product evaluation frameworks.
 She previously led the product localization teams at Spotify and Facebook, always keeping global users and cultural relevance in mind when building.

 Dan Milczarski is Vice President of Solutions at Blackbird.io, where he leads global solution architecture and helps enterprises design scalable, automated multilingual content workflows.
 With over 20 years of experience in language services and technology, he previously served as CTO at CQ fluency, driving innovation in automation, machine learning, and operational excellence.
-Dan has built and optimized localization ecosystems for global organizations, with expertise in orchestration, systems integration, and quality frameworks.

 Kathy Mok leads internationalization and localization at OpenAI, where she focuses on building scalable systems that enable products and content to reach global audiences effectively.
 With a background spanning technology, media, and global platforms—including roles at Apple, Disney, Uber, and Coinbase—she has extensive experience shaping localization strategy, quality frameworks, and multilingual product launches.
 Kathy’s work centers on applying AI-driven approaches to translation and international growth while maintaining high standards for linguistic and cultural quality.
 She joins LocWorld to share lessons from building AI-first localization systems and to explore how the industry can rethink translation quality in the era of generative AI.